Mertokai/todo_app/README.md

-If you want to visit real copy you can easily click that link  https://todo-app-rw8q.vercel.app/
+If you want to visit live version you can easily click that link  https://todo-app-rw8q.vercel.app/